No products in the cart.

 But since we’re interested in underwater photography, sometimes a flash may not always be available and often the water is murky or you are doing a really deep dive where the light and colors fade, especially anything at depths of 30m.
 If there is no underwater flash, you can compensate a little with the ISO value

 So if you don’t have a Strobe/Flashlight the alternative is a torch with a wideangle beam or a snoot which only lights up a small spot.
-Remember that especially underwater you need a lot of light as you want to keep your ISO low and your shutter speed high.
+Remember that especially underwater you need a lot of light, as you want to keep your ISO low and your shutter speed high to get a sharp and crisp Picture!

 The second alternative is to push your ISO up to probably 1600 but try on Land before you go diving and take all your Pictures with 1600 ISO and back home when you download them onto your computer and see that they are all noisy and full of grain and the only right way is to throw them in the bin you’ll be angry and smash the keyboard into your screen.